Secure and Green RSMA-Assisted Heterogeneous ISAC: System, Channel, and Signal Models

 In the ISAC, the decoding order is (i) sensing and (ii) communication signals.
 Hence, it is assumed that the channel gain of the sensing signal is greater than that of the communication signal, i.e, $\left\| {{\bf{h}}_{{\rm{bo}}}^{\rm{H}}{{\bf{w}}_{{\rm{bo}}}}} \right\|_2^2 < \left\| {{\bf{h}}_{{\rm{bo}}}^{\rm{H}}{{\bf{w}}_{{\rm{ta}}}}} \right\|_2^2$ and $\left\| {{\bf{h}}_{{\rm{bo}}}^{\rm{H}}{{\bf{w}}_{{\rm{bo}}}}} \right\|_2^2 < \left\| {{\bf{h}}_{{\rm{bo}}}^{\rm{H}}{{\bf{w}}_{{\rm{ta}}}}} \right\|_2^2$

 The sensing SINR at Bob can be obtained as

-To employ SIC and remove sensing signals and reserve communication signals, the following condition needs to be satisfied: $ {\gamma _{{\rm{bo,ta}}}} \ge {\gamma _{{\rm{th}}}}$, where ${\gamma _{{\rm{th}}}}$ is the required SINR threshold for decoding sensing signals successfully.
-Then, with sensing signals eliminated at Bob, the communication SINR at Bob can be represented as
+To employ SIC and remove sensing signals and reserve communication signals, the following condition needs to be satisfied: $ {\gamma _{{\rm{bo,ta}}}} \ge {\gamma _{{\rm{th}}}}$, where ${\gamma _{{\rm{th}}}}$ is the required threshold for decoding sensing signals successfully.
+Then, after eliminating sensing signals at Bob and accounting for the bounded errors, the worst-case SINR at Bob can be expressed as